 In 2014, John Lyon’s Charity supported English National Ballet (ENB) to deliver an ambitious project in two secondary schools: Capital City Academy (Brent) and Hammersmith Academy (Hammersmith & Fulham).
 Dance Journeys was inspired by Lest We Forget, the collaboration between ENB and Akram Khan Company to commemorate the First World War.
 Students from the two schools worked with dancers from both companies towards a performance on the main stage at the Barbican.
 The project was ambitious in the level of commitment required by participants.
 Sessions were delivered weekly and students had to commit to two weekend rehearsals.
 The resulting performance at the Barbican was mesmerizing and full of emotion.

-ENB repeated the project in 2015 and will do so again in 2016, increasing the number of participating schools and incorporating wider aspects of ballet production, including sound, video and backstage work.
-The students also have the opportunity to work with ENB Young Company towards a ‘Curtain Raiser’ performance before a matinee performance at Sadler’s Wells.
+ENB has repeated the Dance Journeys project every year since, increasing the number of participating schools and incorporating wider aspects of ballet production, including sound, video and backstage work.
+The students also have the opportunity to work with ENB Young Company towards a ‘Curtain Raiser’ performance before a ‘matinee takeover’ performance at Sadler’s Wells, performing alongside the ENB Youth Company, ENB School and its main professional company.

 Synergy Theatre Project